-Major activities from year 3 of the project include:

-- Completed implementation of the Policy Service that controls the allocation of streams to data transfer clients - Evaluation of Policy Service - Packaging and release of Policy Service under Apache open source license on GitHub repository - Development and enhancements of Adaptive Data Transfer (ADT) and File Transfer Monitoring as library modules - Enhancements to the adaptive SRM copy data transfer client by integrating ADT libraries and JSON instead of GSON for OSG open source standard - Experimental evaluation between adaptive data transfers and non-adaptive data transfers with clustered client runs - Packaging and release ADT libraries under BSD license - Packaging and release of adaptive SRM copy clients under BSD license to Open Science Grid (OSG) software stack - Presentation on ADAPT work at Supercomputing (SC13) Conference in November, 2013 - Paper and presentation at the 22nd Euromicro International Conference on Parallel, Distributed and Network-based Processing, 2014 - Outreach to science communities in the Open Science Grid collaboration - Outreach to iRODS (Integrated Rules-Oriented Data System) group at University of North Carolina (UNC); explored ways to integrate resource allocation policy service and adaptive data transfer client with iRODS - Outreach to staff at Indiana University (IU) and Fermi National Accelerator Laboratory (FNAL) to explore ways to integrate ADAPT technologies with Open Science Grid Public Storage Service. - These latter two outreach efforts led to a proposal for future work on ADAPT project with UNC, IU and FNAL.
+- Major activities from year 3 of the project and the six-month No Cost Extension include: - Completed implementation of the Policy Service that controls the allocation of streams to data transfer clients - Evaluation of Policy Service - Packaging and release of Policy Service under Apache open source license on GitHub repository - Development and enhancements of Adaptive Data Transfer (ADT) and File Transfer Monitoring as library modules - Enhancements to the adaptive SRM copy data transfer client by integrating ADT libraries and JSON instead of GSON for OSG open source standard - Experimental evaluation between adaptive data transfers and non-adaptive data transfers with clustered client runs - Packaging and release ADT libraries under BSD license - Packaging and release of adaptive SRM copy clients under BSD license to Open Science Grid (OSG) software stack - Presentation on ADAPT work at Supercomputing (SC13) Conference in November, 2013 and Supercomputing (SC14) Conference in November 2014 in New Orleans, LA. - Paper and presentation at the 22nd Euromicro International Conference on Parallel, Distributed and Network-based Processing, Turin, Italy, February 2014. - Paper and presentation at the Network Aware Data Management Workshop (NDM) in New Orleans, LA, November 2014. - Outreach to science communities in the Open Science Grid collaboration - Outreach to US CMS group at Caltech to explore adaptive data transfer capabilities. - Outreach to iRODS (Integrated Rules-Oriented Data System) group at University of North Carolina (UNC); explored ways to integrate resource allocation policy service and adaptive data transfer client with iRODS - Outreach to staff at Indiana University (IU) and Fermi National Accelerator Laboratory (FNAL) to explore ways to integrate ADAPT technologies with Open Science Grid Public Storage Service. - These latter two outreach efforts led to a proposal for future work on ADAPT project with UNC, IU and FNAL. - We also wrote an NSF research proposal for follow-on work that applied ADAPT ideas and technologies to new context such as Software Defined Networking.